 Don’t Miss The Action!

 Tune in at 8 p.m.
-ET every Friday, then watch the replay at 11 p.m.
-ET.
+ET Friday.
 Set a reminder in your phone.
 Set your DVR.
-But whatever you do … don’t miss any action-packed episode of Major League Wrestling: FUSION.
+Tie a string around your finger.
+Whatever you do … don’t miss any action-packed episode of Major League Wrestling: FUSION.